Poison Ivy (2022 comic book): Background

-Poison Ivy is a DC Comics character who was first introduced as a plant-themed Batman villain in 1966.
-Beginning in the 1990s, a significant aspect of the character has been her relationship with Harley Quinn.
 A miniseries starring Poison Ivy was announced by DC Comics in March 2022 as part of the publisher's "Pride Month" initiative.
-Poison Ivy was originally intended to be a six-issue miniseries written by G. Willow Wilson with art by Marcio Takara, coloring by Arif Prianto, and lettering by Hassan Otsmane-Elhaou.
+Poison Ivy was originally intended to be a six-issue miniseries written by Wilson with art by Marcio Takara, coloring by Arif Prianto, and lettering by Hassan Otsmane-Elhaou.
+Wilson described her new comic-book miniseries as primarily a love story whose titular character "has her own identity, her own story arc, and her own individual relationships with other people in the Bat-verse completely independent of Batman and the Bat-family."
+Other DC characters such as Killer Croc, Solomon Grundy, Swamp Thing, and some members of the Bat-family do appear in this series.
 In August 2022, DC Comics announced that the miniseries would be extended by an additional six issues, with Atagun Ilhan joining Takara in illustrating the second arc.
 In February 2023, DC Comics announced that the miniseries would be further expanded into an ongoing series.

 The first issue was published by DC Comics on June 7, 2022, with subsequent issues published monthly.